Public goods game: Implications

-The name of the game comes from economist's definition of a 'public good'.
-One type of public good is a costly, 'non-excludable' project that everyone can benefit from, regardless of how much they contribute to create it (because no one can be excluded from using it—like street lighting).
-Part of the economic theory of public goods is that they would be under-provided (at a rate lower than the 'social optimum') because individuals had no private motive to contribute (the free rider problem).
-The 'public goods game' is designed to test this belief and connected theories of social behaviour.
+The name of the game comes from economists' definition of a "public good".
+One type of public good is a costly, "non-excludable" project that everyone can benefit from, regardless of how much they contribute to create it (because no one can be excluded from using it—like street lighting).
+Part of the economic theory of public goods is that they would be under-provided (at a rate lower than the "social optimum") because individuals had no private motive to contribute (the free rider problem).
+The "public goods game" is designed to test this belief and connected theories of social behaviour.

 Inequality in the public goods game

-Previous studies on public goods games have explored the effect inequality in endowment have on the contributions made by individuals.
+Previous studies on public goods games have explored the effect inequality in endowment has on the contributions made by individuals.
 The effects of inequality cause some individuals to shirk and free-ride on the other players of the game.
 This has far-reaching consequences for the equality of wealth in the game.
 The evidence provided from studies is that often contributions are lower when there is inequality in endowment.

 Through another lens, inequality influences the contributions that individuals are making to the game.
 A study demonstrated that the inequality in endowment and contributions creates an asymmetry of punishment in the game, which introduced an asymmetry in power for players.
 This has further applications to modern-day workplace arrangements and notably, the issue of shirking in group projects.

 Shirking

-Shirking in the Public Goods game may arise through an asymmetry in power created by the punishment in the game.
-An additional influence in this is the role of inequality in wealth in the Public goods games.
+Shirking in the public goods game may arise through an asymmetry in power created by the punishment in the game.
+An additional influence in this is the role of inequality in wealth in the public goods game.
 In this, an individual may shirk and use their higher wealth to punish the group members with lower wealth.
 Their goal from this is to increase their own wealth and gains from their decisions.
 Shirking is evident in many workplace arrangements and is studied in the field of managerial economics.

 Game theory

-The empirical fact that subjects in most societies contribute anything in the simple public goods game is a challenge for game theory to explain via a motive of total self-interest, although it can do better with the 'punishment' variant or the 'iterated' variant; because some of the motivation to contribute is now purely 'rational' if players assume that others may act irrationally and punish them for non-contribution.
+The empirical fact that subjects in most societies contribute anything in the simple public goods game is a challenge for game theory to explain via a motive of total self-interest, although it can do better with the "punishment" variant or the "iterated" variant; because some of the motivation to contribute is now purely "rational" if players assume that others may act irrationally and punish them for non-contribution.

 Applications

 Applications to organisations

-The Public Goods Game explores the role of an Incentive in decisions and the actions of players.
+The public goods game explores the role of an incentive in decisions and the actions of players.
 An application of this is incentives and how workers respond to different projects.
 These incentives may extend to institutional incentives, including bonuses and financial rewards.
 An application of this is workforce incentives for team projects.
-The Public Goods Game is relevant to this situation as it analyses the contribution employees are willing to make to team projects when there is an incentive to contribute.
+The public goods game is relevant to this situation as it analyses the contribution employees are willing to make to team projects when there is an incentive to contribute.
 Resultant of this incentive, the public goods game may create punishments for individuals who do not contribute effectively.